-If you are converting the Stand-Alone Edition on a machine running Red Hat Enterprise Linux ES 4 with SELinux enabled, and using the version of Squid that is prepackaged with the Red Hat installation, Squid cannot launch the Websense Squid plug-in (WsRedtor).
+If you are installing Websense software on a machine running an SELinux-enabled Red Hat Enterprise Linux ES 4 operating system with the version of Squid that is prepackaged with the Red Hat installation, Squid cannot launch the Websense Squid plug-in (WsRedtor).

-If WsRedtor does not launch, Websense filtering cannot occur.
+If the plug-in does not launch, Websense filtering cannot occur.
 Configure SELinux permissions so that WsRedtor can launch.
 See your Red Hat Enterprise Linux documentation for details.